-All phases of crude oil, natural gas and refining operations are subject to environmental regulation pursuant to a variety of Canadian and U.S. federal, provincial, territorial, state and municipal laws and (collectively, "environmental regulations the regulations").
-For further information on the environmental regulations affecting Cenovus, refer to the section entitled "Risk Management and Risk Factors - Significant Risk Factors" Corporation's annual 2018 MD&A, which section of the MD&A is incorporated by reference into this AIF.
+All phases of crude oil, natural gas and refining operations are subject to environmental regulation pursuant to a variety of Canadian and U.S. federal, provincial, territorial, state and municipal laws and regulations (collectively, the "environmental regulations").
+For further information on the environmental regulations affecting Cenovus, refer to the section entitled "Risk Management and Risk Factors - Environmental Regulatory Risk" in the Corporation's annual 2019 MD&A, which section of the MD&A is incorporated by reference into this AIF.